-6.9.
-Increasing the gross income threshold to include businesses with a gross income above R100 million

-(Main reference: Clause 1, definition of "qualifying taxpayer" of the DMTRA Bill before Parliament)
+Comment on the revised draft bill: Increasing the gross income threshold to include businesses with a gross income above R100 million (Main reference: Clause 1 of the DTMRA Bill before Parliament)

-Comment: The definition of qualifying taxpayer should be broadened to include taxpayers with a gross income over R100 million.
+Comment: The definition of qualifying taxpayer should be broadened to include taxpayers with a gross income over a R100 million.

 Response: Not accepted.
-The R100 million cap has been set to balance the cash flow relief for taxpayers with government's revenue needs.
-The R100 million cap provides a simplified automatic system for smaller businesses.
+The R100 million threshold has been set to balance the cash flow relief for taxpayers with government's revenue needs.
+The R100 million threshold provides a simplified automatic system for smaller businesses.
 Small businesses that require additional relief and large business may apply to do so on a case-by-case basis in terms of the existing framework of the Tax Administration Act.

-6.10.
-Propose to bring in a reasonability test where taxpayer incorrectly estimated gross income, as a general rule

-(Main reference: Clause 1, definition of "qualifying taxpayer" of the DMTRA Bill before Parliament)
+Comment on the revised draft bill: Propose to bring in a reasonability test where taxpayers incorrectly estimated gross income (Main reference: Clause 1 of the DTMRA Bill before Parliament)